Last updated on September 8th, 2023 at 06:42 pm

 Expands Their Vocabulary

 Not only will they learn the animals names, but if you take your time to describe the animal’s physical features you can expose them to a vast array of words.

 Words your toddler may learn at the zoo:

 Before You Go to the Zoo with your Toddler

 In addition to reading books focused on animals, sing animal songs to prepare.

-Two year olds love songs and singing.
+Toddlers love songs and singing.
 Learn these fun animal songs and sing them on your way to the zoo.

 ‘Let’s Go To The Zoo’